kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 Our code is done.
 When our HTML page loads into a browser, `scripts/require.js` looks at the configurations in `scripts/config` and notices the `deps: ["search"]` setting, which refers to `scripts/search.js`.
 It then sees that `search` needs four files to work properly, all of which are listed in the `paths` object.

 RequireJS loads these four files and `scripts/search.js` into the `<head>` tag, and in the proper order.
 If the `<script>` tag is placed as close to the bottom of the page as possible, all the files will usually load in a manner that doesn't slow down your site's/app's load time.
+The code in `scripts/search.js` executes after everything loads.

 *(Side note: your project's RequireJS files can be concatenated and minified down to a single file, but discussing this is outside the scope of this post.
-The [RequireJS optimization docs](http://requirejs.org/docs/optimization.html "Learn about optimizing RequireJS") outline how to get this done.)*
+The [RequireJS optimization docs](http://requirejs.org/docs/optimization.html "Learn about optimizing RequireJS") outline how to get this done.
+Plus, Cary Landholt has [a great YouTube screencast on RequireJS Optimization](http://www.youtube.com/watch?v=m6VNhqKDM4E, "Check out Cary Landholt's screencast on optimizing RequireJS").)*

 This was the code that I wanted to integrate into WordPress...and  this was where I started running into problems.
 Understanding these problems "requires" an understanding a few things about WordPress.